textrealm/textrealm.github.io/index.md

 ### Sell A Textbook

-Once you are logged in, if you are selling a textbook, you must click on the 'Sell A Textbook' option in the Nav Bar, and you must fill in the fields for a textbook that you plan on selling.
+Once you are logged in, you will be redirected to the 'Sell A Textbook' page where you can start selling your textbooks!
+If you are selling a textbook, you must click on the 'Sell A Textbook' option in the Nav Bar, and you must fill in the fields for a textbook that you plan on selling.

 <img class="ui medium floated rounded image" src="/progress-shots/SellATextbookFinal.png" length="800" width="1000">